platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 ...
 ```

-The following presents the full activity response to a Git push:
+The following example shows the full activity response to a Git push:

 ``` json
 {